telerik/xaml-docs/controls/radwindow/styles-and-templates/howto-change-header-background.md

 This article explains how you could customize the header of the RadWindow control by extracting its default template.

->tipThis article showcases Office2016 theme.
+>tipThis article showcases the Office2016 theme.

-To change the header background of the RadWindow you will need to extract and edit the default template of the control. __Example 1__ hold the default template of the RadWindow based on the Office2016 theme.
-We will place all resources in a separate ResourceDictionary which we will merged in the App.xaml file.
+To change the header background of the RadWindow you will need to extract and edit the default template of the control. __Example 1__ holds the default template of the RadWindow based on the Office2016 theme.
+We will place all resources in a separate ResourceDictionary which we will merge in the App.xaml file.

-#### __[XAML] Example 1: Default RadWindow template based on Office2016 theme__
+#### __[XAML] Example 1: Default RadWindow template based on the Office2016 theme__
 {{region xaml-radwindow-styles-and-templates-how-to-change-header-background_0}}
 	<ResourceDictionary xmlns="http://schemas.microsoft.com/winfx/2006/xaml/presentation"
 						xmlns:x="http://schemas.microsoft.com/winfx/2006/xaml"